 Rothwell processing the Leo scans of the 2014 Dodge Charger

-“Then I clean up any stray geometry data, such as bits of glass, dirt, asphalt, etc. Once the raw data is registered, aligned, and cleaned up, I orient the scans to set the ground plane and rotate the object so that the right side view = the right side of the vehicle.”
+“Then I clean up any stray geometry data, such as bits of glass, dirt, asphalt, etc. After registering, aligning, and cleaning the raw data, I set the ground plane and orient the object to match the vehicle’s right-side view.”

 Rothwell continued, “Then I run a Sharp Fusion, followed by a Fast Mesh Simplification.
 For a vehicle, a mesh density of about 2 million to 5 million triangles is appropriate for what we need.
 From there, I will apply the texture information for export and select the reduced glare.
 I normally use an 8K texture map to retain the smaller details.
 Then the model is ready for export, usually in .OBJ format with .PNG texture.”